 The actual mechanics of the Commercial 1750 are of upstanding quality and should last you many worry-free years with proper daily care.
 With that said, the increase in programming that accompanies the bells and whistles of compatibility software can be a cause for concern.
 Like always, we caution treadmill users to keep in mind that NordicTrack specializes in fitness equipment, not computer software.
 Still, the Commercial 1750 should hold up well with a heavy jogger or light-moderate runner.

-The Commercial 1750 is one of NordicTrack’s quality machines that comes with a durable build and decent amount of workout programs.
+The Commercial 1750 is one of NordicTrack’s quality machines that comes with a durable build and a decent amount of workout programs.
 While we have some reservations with the iFit membership that is now standard for Icon's (NordicTrack's parent company) higher-end products, we do still like to see a treadmill built with a balance of style and functionality.
 This treadmill has been built with notable quality and improved reliability, however, we are disappointed to see that NordicTrack increased the Commercial 1750’s price while decreasing the value.
 Even still, when we compare this treadmill to the others in this price range we can see how much value there is compared to the others.
-So, we have made the NordicTrack Commercial 1750 our 2020 First Place Best Buy Winner for the $1,500 to $1,999 dollar category.
+So, we have made the NordicTrack Commercial 1750 our 2021 First Place Best Buy Winner for the $1,500 to $1,999 dollar category.